About Sheree J. WILSON :

 Sheree Julienne Wilson (born on December 12, 1958) is an America actress, producer, businesswoman, and model.
 She is best known for her roles as April Stevens Ewing on the American prime-time television series Dallas (1986-1991) and as Alex Cahill-Walker on the television series Walker Texas Ranger (1993-2001).

-Her classic beauty and sassy, fun-loving, energetic nature will get her the role of April Stevens on the CBS mega-hit series “Dallas.”
-For five seasons she will play a brainy, wealthy femme fatale.
+The role was that of ‘April Stevens’ on the CBS mega-hit series “Dallas.”
+For five seasons she played a brainy, wealthy femme fatale who, in her words, was “a bitch on wheels.”
 Her character went from being one of the most powerful women in Dallas and J.R.
 Ewing’s nemesis, to being one of the warmest characters in town, eventually marrying Bobby Ewing, the show’s ultimate good guy.
 Ultimately, April Stevens was gunned down during her honeymoon in Paris.
+Bowing out with a bang, Wilson’s performance earned her the “Soap Opera Digest Award” for Best Death Scene.

-Bowing out with a bang (In fact, Sheree was pregnant and wanted to leave in order to fully devote herself to motherhood).
+In fact, Sheree was pregnant and wanted to leave in order to fully devote herself to motherhood.

 At the end of 1992, she signed to do the lead female role of ‘Alex Cahill’ in “Walker, Texas Ranger,” opposite Chuck Norris, which ran for eight seasons.